What Is Bodily Injury Liability Coverage?

 What's the difference between 25/50 and 100/300 bodily injury coverage?

 The 25/50 limit means your insurer will pay a maximum of $25,000 per injured person and $50,000 total per accident.
 The 100/300 limit quadruples both caps — $100,000 per person and $300,000 per accident.
-In a serious accident involving multiple injured parties, the difference between these two tiers could be the difference between being financially covered and being personally sued for tens of thousands of dollars.
+In a serious accident involving multiple injured parties, the difference between these two tiers could mean the difference between being financially covered and being personally sued for tens of thousands of dollars.
+Many states have also moved beyond 25/50 as a legal minimum, so carrying it may leave you out of compliance.

 Do I need bodily injury liability if I have health insurance?